SAT actions of discrete quantum groups and minimal injective extensions of their von Neumann algebras: Strongly Approximately Transitive (SAT) State

 \section{Strongly Approximately Transitive (SAT) State}

-In this section we define SAT states in the setting of lcqg actions, and prove some of their main general properties.
+In this section we define SAT states in the setting of lcq group actions, and prove some of their main general properties.
 This is the natural generalization of the commutative notion, which was introduced by Jaworski in \cite{Jaw}.